fboerman/blog/content/posts/yearinreview/core2023/index.md

 Due to the [aggresive polish allocation constraint](https://data.boerman.dev/d/jS3wx4Q4z/allocation-constraint-pl-statistics?orgId=1) which regularly closes the borders for import and export Poland has been excluded from all CORE indicators.

 ## Prices
-To start with in figure 1 below the monthly average of the average hour price in CORE is shown.
+To start with in figure 1 below the average hourly price in CORE is shown averaged by month.
 {{<plotly json="fig_price_mean.json" height="300px" caption="Figure 1: Average Day Ahead price in CORE (excl.
 Poland) for 2023" >}}

 The interesting comparison is then to the same average of earlier years.
-To check this the data is zoomed out to 5 year in figure 2.
+To check this the data is zoomed out to a 5 year range in figure 2.
 The dashed red line here is the yearly average.
 Here we can see that while prices have subsided substantially compared to the previous year (2022), historically speaking they are still high.
 In fact the yearly average of 2023 comes at 101.03 EUR/MWh which is marginally lower then the one from 2021, which turns out at 107.13 EUR/MWh.
 This is even with the somewhat skewed 2021 average towards the gas crisis as prices were already exploding the last months of 2021.

 {{<plotly json="fig_price_mean_longer.json" height="400px" caption="Figure 2: Average Day Ahead price in CORE (excl.
 Poland) for 2018-2023" >}}